TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

    c.
 Install Tdycore

    d.
 Install PFLOTRAN

    e.
+Clone Tdycore test directory you created previously with the configuration file, options file, and input decks

+   f.
 Move back to the home directory and purge python2.7 and install python3

       .. code-block:: bash